pfoster4/zmk-config-dyad/build-guide.md

 ## Insert the Magnets and Install the Case Backs

-The final step is installing the magnets into the 3D printed case halves and completing the final assembly.
+The final step is installing the [magnets](https://www.amazon.com/dp/B0B6VKY7Y2?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_4) into the 3D printed case halves and completing the final assembly.
+The case back STL files can be found [here](https://github.com/dyad-keeb/zmk-config-dyad/tree/main/case), along with the files for a magnetic travel case.

 ### Preparing the Case

 If you printed the case yourself, you may need to remove supports from the bottom.
 The grippy foot recesses and the central storage tray are offset from the bottom plane, so supports are necessary during printing.
 I designed my supports to be easily removable, leaving the intended geometry intact.
-If you're unsure about your settings, I’ll be linking a test print file so you can verify before committing to a full case.
+If you're unsure about your settings, I've [uploaded a small model with representative overhangs](https://github.com/dyad-keeb/zmk-config-dyad/tree/main/case) so you can verify your support settings before committing to a full case.

 ![alt text](images/case-print-post-desupporting.png)